Who can create Virtual Reality Content?

 1 To shoot a 360-degree video

-This is the simplest way to develop VR content.
+This is the simplest way to create VR content.
 If you want to immerse your spectators into an environment close to the real world, consider filming a proper place on the Earth as a 360-degree panorama.
 There are special spherical cameras that do this, for example, 360 Penguin, RICON THETA.
 When creating this kind of VR content, remember your spectators see the world from where your camera “sees” it.
 They can swipe the panorama around but cannot get closer to or farther away from the picture.
 The whole user experience is programmed by the video, as you shoot it.

 Example 360 video from National Geographic: